particle-iot/docs/src/content/getting-started/cloud/location.md

 For example, on M-SoM and B504 devices, the cellular modem also supports GNSS geolocation with an external antenna.
 On the M-SoM, Wi-Fi geolocation is also possible since it supports both cellular and Wi-Fi.
 This data can be formatted as a `loc` event and used with location fusion on some plans.

-Additional data operations charges may apply.
+If you send a `loc` event that contains coordinates (`lat`, `lon`) and a GNSS lock (`lck` is 1) on a non-Tracker device, Location Fusion will not be done.
+If you do not have valid coordinates, but do have additional information, such as cell tower information or Wi-Fi access points, Location Fusion will be done, at a cost of {{dataOperationsForLocation}} data operations.
+If location can be determined by Location Fusion, a `loc-enhanced` event will be generated.

 ### Non-Tracker devices with GNSS capabilities